- Associate of Applied Science

 Radiologic and MRI technologists typically do the following:

-The Riverland Community College Radiography Program's mission is to educate students to become competent radiologic technologists who provide exceptional service to the community
+The Riverland Community College Radiography Program’s mission is to inspire and educate students to become successful radiologic technologists who provide exceptional service to the community.

 Radiographers with additional education or on-the-job training can advance into specialty areas in Medical Imaging departments.
 Your options include Nuclear Medicine, Radiation Therapy, Ultrasound (Sonography), CT (Computerized Tomography), MRI (Magnetic Resonance Imaging) Mammography and Cardiovascular Interventional Technology (Special Procedures).
 Radiographers may also choose careers in sales, education, management, industry and research.